 Call (800) 622-7733 to schedule an appointment with a Smog Referee Center.
 The

-smog referee will need to conduct an inspection to insure the $500.00 in CAP money was used properly and your vehicle requires more smog related repairs to pass the smog test.
+smog referee will need to conduct an inspection to ensure the $1200.00 in CAP money was used properly and your vehicle requires more smog related repairs to pass the smog test.

-Once the inspection is complete, and you are in fact Income Eligible you will recieve a one time smog check waiver.
+Once the inspection is complete, and you are in fact Income Eligible you will receive a one time smog check waiver.